26 BEST Vegetarian & Vegan Restaurants in Mexico City

 Curry is great for veggies

-Tandoor isn’t a dedicated vegan restaurant in Mexico City but it’s good for vegetarians and vegans because there are so many options.
+Tandoor isn’t a dedicated vegan restaurant in Mexico City but it’s good for plant-based eaters because there are so many options.
 It’s not the best Indian food I’ve had (but then I am a Brit who’s been to India!) but overall it’s a decent spot.

 There’s a whole page of veggie dishes like Punjabi chole (chickpea curry), palak paneer (spinach cheese curry), aloo gobi (cauliflower curry), daal saag (lentil curry), and more.

-It’s a lovely restaurant with an authentic interior filled with statues and artwork.
+It’s a lovely restaurant in Condesa with an authentic interior filled with statues and artwork.
 Downstairs is a Pakistani grocery stop.
 A real hidden gem for those looking for vegetarian food in CDMX!

 Wokando – 8/10

-Wokando is another place that isn’t entirely vegan but is certainly vegan-friendly.
+Wokando is another place that isn’t entirely vegan but has great options.
 Their rich pad Thai is one of my favorites in the city.

 Goy’s Plant-Based Burgers – 9/10